Cite evidence and reference specific parts of the research when giving feedback.

 To get to this point, we need to have academia and stakeholders see our evaluations as meaningful.
 We want the evaluations to begin to have some value that is measurable in the way “publication in the AER” is seen to have value.

-While there are some ongoing efforts towards journal-independent evaluation, these .
+While there are some ongoing efforts towards journal-independent evaluation, these tend not use comparable metrics.
 Typically, they either have simple tick-boxes (like "this paper used correct statistical methods: yes/no") or they enable descriptive evaluation without an overall rating.
 As we are not a journal, and we don’t accept or reject research, we need another way of assigning value.
 We are working to determine the best way of doing this through quantitative ratings.
 We hope to be able to benchmark our evaluations to "traditional" publication outcomes.
 Thus, we think it is important to ask for both an overall quality rating and a journal ranking tier prediction.

 In addition to the overall assessment, we think it will be valuable to have the papers rated according to several categories.
 This could be particularly helpful to practitioners who may care about some concerns more than others.
 It also can be useful to future researchers who might want to focus on reading papers with particular strengths.
 It could be useful in meta-analyses, as certain characteristics of papers could be weighed more heavily.
 We think the use of categories might also be useful to authors and evaluators themselves.
 It can help them get a sense of what we think research priorities should be, and thus help them consider an overall rating.